Unless otherwise specified, the materials on this site are presented solely for the purpose of promoting Flexjet products and services.

 Information on this website could include technical inaccuracies or typographical errors.
 Changes may be periodically made to the information on this website and to the products and services it represents.
 Flexjet does not warrant that this website will be available and accessible at all times.

 It is up to you to take precautions to protect yourself from items such as viruses and other items of a destructive nature.

-When you access a non-BAC website including through this site, please understand that these sites are independent from BAC, and that BAC has no control over the content of such websites and does not give any warranty with respect to such websites.
+When you access a non-Flexjet website including through this site, please understand that these sites are independent from Flexjet, and that Flexjet has no control over the content of such websites and does not give any warranty with respect to such websites.

 This Agreement is governed by and shall be construed in accordance with the laws of the state of Texas without giving effect to any principles of conflicts of law.
 The parties have designated the Texas State Courts, Dallas County, Texas or, if original jurisdiction can be established, the United States District Court for the Northern District of Texas, Dallas Division, as the jurisdiction for any litigation arising in connection herewith.
 If any provision of this Agreement is unlawful, void, or unenforceable for any reason, then that provision shall be deemed severable from this Agreement and shall not affect the validity or enforceability of any remaining provisions.
 This Agreement constitutes the entire agreement between the parties relating to the subject matter hereof and shall not be modified except in a writing signed by both parties.

-All pages of the FLEXJET website are protected: © 2012 Bombardier Inc. All rights reserved.
+All pages of the FLEXJET website are protected: © 2014 Flexjet, LLC.
+All rights reserved.

 What is an air carrier?